 Before “branding” was a buzz word, there was integrated marketing communications

 When I began in the design and marketing business, in the early years of Creative Company (1978 to 1988 or so), the term branding was used to describe hot metal applied to a cow.
-And we pursued a process called integrated marketing communications.
+We pursued a process called integrated marketing communications.

-Visual consistency demanded choosing a font system then using it (nothing else) on everything from brochures to signing.
+Visual consistency demanded choosing a font system then using it and nothing else on everything from brochures to signing.
 It also required defining a color palette of PMS (Pantone Matching System) colors and their CMYK (Cyan, Magenta, Yellow and Black) builds for full color process printing.

 This was before computers took over marketing

-So there was no need to define RGB or HTML colors, or use web safe fonts.
-And really, fonts were expensive to buy and license.
-Photography was expensive.
-Reproducing color photos required costly color separations.
+There was no need to define RGB or HTML colors or use web safe fonts.
+And really, fonts were spendy to buy and license.
+Photography was film, polaroids, time and many dollars.
+Reproducing color photos required costly color separations created on huge (and very expensive) machines.
+Full color printing meant four-colors on a press, sometimes one pass at a time.
+Then we progressed to two-color and four-color presses.

-Ensuring consistency meant standing over the press as a brochure or annual report was printing to check color saturation and match it to the swatches in a PMS book.
+Ensuring consistency meant standing over the press to check color saturation and match it to the swatches in a PMS book for the project.
+Smaller budgets avoided full color photos due to the high costs of reproduction.

 Yes, design and marketing communications were very different before computers came along.